Axway/mft-convert/content/en/docs/TransferCFT/admin_intro/admin_config_commands/CFTACCNT_concepts.md

 ---

-    title: Recording  mode for statistical data
+    title: "Recording  mode for statistical data"
-    linkTitle: CFTACCNT - Recording mode for statistical data
+    linkTitle: "CFTACCNT - Recording mode for statistical data "
-    weight: 230
+    weight: 220

----
-The CFTACCNT object defines the recording mode for statistical data of correctly terminated transfers.
+---The CFTACCNT object defines the recording mode for statistical data of correctly terminated transfers.
 See also the parameter list [CFTACCNT.](../../../c_intro_userinterfaces/web_copilot_ui/conf_intro/cftaccnt)